tustin2121/James_Somerton_Transcripts/_videos/ZDgWHNDdwoU.md

 ---
 date: 2021-10-04
-title: "Hannibal" and the Appeal of Toxic Love
+title: '"Hannibal" and the Appeal of Toxic Love'
 status: Script
 aka: !!seq
   - "The Gay Appeal of Toxic Love"